chillware/Roulette_Matchmaker/README.md

 # Roulette Simulator

 This repository contains a Python script that simulates a roulette betting strategy.
 The strategy involves progressively increasing bet amounts after losses and optionally splitting large loss amounts to manage bet sizes.
+This simulation is based on the strategy created by Casino Matchmaker on Youtube and this video: https://www.youtube.com/watch?v=unr7esN85W8

 ## Betting Strategy Overview